kifj/jboss-syslog/README.md

 Please note that JBoss EAP 6.1 contains a syslog module, which makes this addition obsolete.

-Compile the jar file with maven: `mvn package`
+Compile the jar file with maven: `mvn package`.
+If you need to support Java 6, change the compiler settings in the pom.

 Unzip the archive created in the `target/zip` folder at `$JBOSS_HOME/modules`.